Odds of getting pregnant by age chart: Fertility and pregnancy chances explained

 The bottom line

 Fertility naturally declines with age, particularly after 35.
 This decline is primarily due to a reduction in egg quality, which comes with a risk of chromosomal abnormalities and miscarriage.
+Using a getting pregnant app can help you track your ovulation and provide tailored recommendations to improve your fertility.

 Many ladies in their late thirties and forties still have healthy babies.
 Fertility improves with a healthy lifestyle, and modern medicine has brought us advancements like IVF.
 If you are just embarking on the pregnancy journey – don’t be discouraged.
 Reach out to a trusted fertility specialist and start exploring your options.